covertnine/c9-starter/readme.txt

 ## Changelog
 2.0.8
-Fix size text issues on list items
+Fix size text issues on list items.
+Adjusted admin settings so client folders can add/overwrite settings.

 2.0.7
 Added logic for field settings, navigation, navbar logo, if they are blank, added right nav margin auto